-Often no medication at all is prescribed, but everyone with Bell's palsy needs special protection for his or her open eye.
+Everyone with Bell's palsy needs special protection for their open eye.
 It will usually remain open for at least a week, and may not be producing tears.
-Eyedrops, eyepatches, and special lotions at night are used.
+Eyedrops (artificial tears), eyepatches, and special lotions at night are used.
 These almost always prevent long-term damage to the surface of the eye (cornea).

 In the past, a surgical technique called decompression of the seventh nerve was sometimes used.
 It's less common now, as many experts believe inflammation and not compression of the nerve is the root of the problem.

 Your doctor may also recommend physical therapy (e.g., exercises for face muscles), but more studies are needed to assess its benefit.